ibm-cloud-docs/sell/service-parameter-example.md

 # Service parameter definitions and examples
 {: #service_parameters_def_examples}

-Service parameters are used to collect and add additional data points to a provisioning call when an IBM Cloud customer creates a service instance.
+Service parameters are used to collect and add additional data points to a call when an IBM Cloud customer creates a service instance.
 The following sections provide examples and definitions of how service parameters can be used.
-To start adding custom service parameters for your offering, see [Using custom service parameters](/docs/sell?topic=sell-service_parameters3p#service_parameters3p).
+To start adding custom service parameters for your product, see [Adding custom service parameters for your service](/docs/sell?topic=sell-service-add-custom-parameters#service_parameters3p).

 ## Service parameter examples
 {: #service_parameters_examples}